Johny Narkle: Geraldton Buccaneers (2020; 2022–2025)

-In 2023, Narkle re-joined the Buccaneers and once again earned NBL1 West Sixth Man of the Year honours.
+With the Buccaneers in the 2023 NBL1 West season, Narkle earned Sixth Man of the Year honours for the second straight year.
 Towards the end of the regular season, he was moved into the starting line-up.
 He helped the Buccaneers return to the NBL1 West grand final, where they defeated the Joondalup Wolves 86–80 to win the championship.
 Narkle had 21 points, 11 rebounds, three assists and four steals to earn grand final MVP honours.
 He became the first Indigenous man to win the award.
 In 25 games, he averaged 12.12 points, 5.64 rebounds, 2.32 assists and 1.76 steals per game.
 At the NBL1 National Finals, he scored 27 points against the Sutherland Sharks and 30 points against the Ipswich Force.
 He was subsequently named in the National Finals All-Star Five.
 A week later, he played for the NBL1 West Select Team against the Perth Wildcats in two National Basketball League (NBL) pre-season games.
 Following this, he had a two-day trial with Melbourne United of the NBL.

 In October 2023, Narkle re-signed with the Buccaneers for the 2024 NBL1 West season.
 He suffered a broken bone in his arm early in the season, which ruled him out for four to six weeks.
 In June 2024, he was named in an Indigenous Basketball Australia All-Stars team for an exhibition match against the Sacramento State Hornets.
 Despite missing 10 games, he was named to the NBL1 West All-Defensive Team.
 He went on to help the Buccaneers reach the preliminary final, where they lost 98–89 to the Willetton Tigers despite Narkle's 40 points and 11 rebounds.
 In 14 games, he averaged 23.0 points, 7.36 rebounds, 3.5 assists, 1.64 steals and 1.21 blocks per game.
 Following the season, he once again played for the NBL1 West Select Team against the Perth Wildcats in two NBL pre-season games.